What's happening at Panic Ninja Camp? We chat with Ani – the heart of the camp in Limnos.

 What makes this camp different from the others?

-What's your favourite part of the program?
+What's your favourite part of the programme?

 What does a typical day at the camp look like?